 RecipeShare Test Kitchen

 Chocolate crinkles sit in the space between a brownie and a cookie, which is why the texture matters as much as the flavor.
-You want a dough that bakes into a soft center while still giving you the sugar-coated cracks across the top.
+If you are looking for a fudgy chocolate crinkles recipe, you want a dough that bakes into a soft center while still giving you the sugar-coated cracks across the top.

 The dough usually looks simple, but chilling is doing a lot of the work here.
 It helps the cookies hold shape in the oven and gives the sugar coating a better chance of staying visible after baking.

 Because the dough is rich in cocoa and oil, the cookies are best when they are just set.
-Overbaking is what turns a fudgy crinkle into something drier and more cake-like.
+Overbaking is what turns a fudgy crinkle into something drier and more cake-like, so the short bake is doing more work than it seems.

 Rolling first in granulated sugar and then in powdered sugar creates a more distinct coating, which is what makes the tops open dramatically as the cookies spread.